Diplomatic missions

 General information

-Crime rate in San Marino is low and does not suggest any specific personal safety measures.
+The crime rate in the Republic of San Marino is low and does not imply special measures for personal safety.

-Legislation in the country is largely uniform with EU legislation and is not characterised by any significant peculiarities.
+The legislation in the country is largely unified with the European one and is not distinguished by certain peculiarities.

 Road traffic: